-The research theme is to design and apply enzymes and microorganisms in a biorefinery context or in the fermentation industry.
-We work with a broad range of tools including bioprospecting, systems biology, cell factory design, fermentation physiology, biosensors, modelling, chemical and structural characterization of biomass.
-These different tools are applied to gain detailed understanding of the enzymes and microorganisms we work with and how they interact with their surroundings – in nature or in an industrial context.
+Our research is aimed at contributing to the developing bioeconomy by discovering, characterizing, improving and applying microorganisms and enzymes in bioprocesses.
+We work with a broad range of tools including bioprospecting, systems biology, enzyme discovery, enzyme characterization, cell factory design, fermentation physiology, biosensors, modelling, and chemical and structural characterization of lignocellulosics.
+These different tools are applied to gain detailed understanding of the enzymes and microorganisms we work with and to study how they interact with natural and industrial substrates and environments.

 Microbial robustness & cell factory design

-Primarily yeasts are studied and metabolically engineered for production of a range of products including bioethanol, adipic acid, fatty acids and functional food ingredients.
-Microbial robustness has been conceptualized and tools for investigating and describing robustness with regards to quantification and intracellular monitoring (using biosensors).
+Primarily, yeasts are studied and metabolically engineered for the production of a range of products, including bioethanol, adipic acid, fatty acids, and functional food ingredients.
+Microbial robustness has been conceptualized, and tools for investigating and describing robustness with regards to quantification and intracellular monitoring (using biosensors).
 Fermentation physiology is an integrated part of the studies.
-The tools have been applied to sub population studies, evolutionary engineering and to gain insight to contamination issues in large-scale bioethanol processes .
-We also include the aspect of robustness in preparation of high-quality yeast cell biomass for health -related applications - like usage of probiotics.
+The tools have been applied to subpopulation studies, evolutionary engineering, and to gain insight into contamination issues in large-scale bioethanol processes.

 Membrane engineering